yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab_introduction.md

     code .
     ```

+    !!! warning "When the project opens in VS Code, two notifications appear in the bottom right corner.
+Click ✖ to close both notifications."

 ## Project Connection String

 Next, we log in to Azure AI Foundry to retrieve the project connection string, which the agent app uses to connect to the Azure AI Agents Service.